How to write a will

-Your will is an important legal document primarily used to detail how your property and estate assets are distributed when you pass away.
-While will writing services are available, you can always choose to prepare one yourself.
+Your ‘Last Will and Testament’ is an important legal document primarily used to detail how your property and estate assets are distributed when you pass away.1 While will writing services are available, you can always choose to prepare one yourself.

 Who should write a will?

-If you’re an Australian over the age of 18, you can make a will.
-Making a will is a decision for you and unique to your circumstances.
-If you have a will, consider updating it when your circumstances change (e.g. getting married, divorced, buying a house or having children).
+If you’re an Australian over the age of 18, you can make a will.1 Whether or not you choose to make a will is a personal decision and will depend on your own unique circumstances.
+If you have a will, you may want to consider updating it when your circumstances change (e.g. getting married, divorced, buying a house or having children).

-Below are some of the benefits of writing a will:
+Some of the benefits of writing a will can include:1

-• Leaving your loved ones specific gifts of sentimental value
+• Leaving your family members and loved ones with specific gifts of sentimental value

 • Nominating a particular person to be the guardian of your dependent children